 This blog is based on the text of the book written in French by Jose Banaudo: Nice au fil du Tram: Volume 1, Histoire; Les Editions du Cabri, 2004.
-The translation is intended to promote a better understanding by an English audience of the tramways of southern France.
-Errors in the translation are mine, and for me to correct.
+The notes below are intended to promote a better understanding by an English audience of the tramways of southern France.
+Errors in these notes are mine, and for me to correct.
 Please let me know if anything in this blog post is incorrect.

-The constant search for savings was prioritised above the quality of the service to customers, especially on the departmental lines where the service had been reduced to two or three trips a day on certain sections during the war years.
+The constant search for savings was prioritised above the quality of the service to customers, especially on the wider departmental lines where the service had been reduced to two or three trips a day on certain sections during the war years.
 Not only did the service not improve, but in some cases it was further diminished.
 For example, on La Grave-de-Peille route there was only one round trip per day in 1919.
-In the face of protests raised by this failure, a new service was introduced the following year with two round trips three times a week but no traffic the other days!
-On the urban lines, the service also left much to be desired and the Municipality of Nice, while granting concessions to the company, did not fail to remind it of its obligations.
-Under the terms of the agreement, the operator had to pay the city a percentage of the profits; however, under the pretext of the exceptional difficulties caused by the war, arrears accumulated.
+In the face of protests raised by this failure, an improved service was introduced the following year.

 Expansion projects of the departmental network

-On the line from La Pointe-de-Contes line to L’Escarene, the work was interrupted following the death of the contractor and the termination of the contract by his widow.
-Despite the difficulties of all kinds, the department nevertheless resumed work at the end of 1919.
+On the line from La Pointe-de-Contes to L’Escarene, work resumed at the end of 1919.

-Even with most of the work complete, the TNL began to wonder whether it was viable to complete and maintain the route into Levens village and between La Pointe-de-Contes and L’Escarene (particularly given that by 1923 work had commenced on the PLM Nice-Cuneo line).
+Even with most of the work complete, the TNL began to wonder whether it was viable to complete and maintain the routes into Levens village and between La Pointe-de-Contes and L’Escarene.

 A first restructuring of the urban network

-But now the tramway no longer dominated the field.
-Small and large automobile manufacturers were marketing chassis and engines for very reasonable prices.
 Private entrepreneurs were equipping themselves with trucks and buses.
-Initially they provided links to the tramway and railway networks.
-As early as 1921, the Société Anonyme Nicoise de Transports Automobiles (Santa) opened a Nice – La Turbie line via the Grande Corniche and a Nice – Colomars circuit through the hills, with the financial support of the department and the city of Nice.
-The following year, it created a Nice – St. Isidore service through Caucade.
-Tramway access to this large cemetery to the west of the city was planned before the war, but the route from La Californie was not built and the families who came to see their loved ones graves had to walk a
+Initially they provided links to the tramway and railway networks and did not act in competition with the trams.
+Banaudo reports that as early as 1921, the Société Anonyme Nicoise de Transports Automobiles (Santa) opened a Nice – La Turbie line via the Grande Corniche and a Nice – Colomars circuit through the hills, with the financial support of the department and the city of Nice.

 STATISTICS T.N.L.
 1927